-2019-2020 Summer Reading List Fifth Grade
+St. Mary's Episcopal School 2020-2021, Summer Reading List Grade 5

-Required Summer Reading: Louisiana's Way Home by Kate DiCamillo
+- 1. Required Summer Reading: Louisiana's Way Home by Kate DiCamillo-Girls will need to bring this book to literature class the first week of school. - 2.
 Requirements during the school year (not to be read during the summer):

-- Letters from Rifka by Karen Hesse (Quarter 2) - Freedom Train by Dorothy Sterling (Quarter 3) - Tuck Everlasting by Natalie Babbitt (Quarter 4)
+Letters from Rifka, by Karen Hesse: 2nd quarter Freedom Train, by Dorothy Sterling: 3rd quarter Tuck Everlasting, by Natalie Babbitt: 4th quarter

-Choose at least one book that you have not already read from the following list: Since this book will be the subject of your first book report, you will need to bring it when you return to school in August.
+3. Choose at least one book that you have not already read from the following list: Since this book will be the subject of your first book report, you will need to bring it when you return to school in August.
 You must also complete the attached Summer Reading Log, and bring it to Literature class during the first week of school.